 metric.

-It is equally important to track failed publish requests in your publish client.
+It's equally important to track failed publish requests in your publish client.
 While client libraries generally retry failed requests, they do not guarantee publication.
-Refer to Publishing messages for ways to detect permanent publish failures when using Google Cloud Client Libraries.
-At a minimum, your publisher application should log permanent publish errors.
+Refer to Publishing messages for ways to detect permanent publish failures when using Cloud Client Libraries.
+At a minimum, your publisher application must log permanent publish errors.
 If you log those errors to Cloud Logging, you can set up a logs-based metric with an alerting policy.

 topic/send_request_count